andreasKroepelin/polylux/book/src/dynamic/handout.md

 # Handout mode
 If you distribute your slides after your talk for further reference, you might not want to keep in all the dynamic content.
-Imagine using `one-by-one` on a bullet point list and readers having to scroll through endless pages when they just want to see the full list.
+Imagine using `item-by-item` on a long list and readers having to scroll through endless pages when they just want to see the full list.

-You can use `#enable-handout-mode(true)` at the top of your code to achieve this:
+You can use `#enable-handout-mode(true)` at the top of your code to achieve
+this:

 It has the effect that all dynamic visibility of elements _that reserve space_ is switched off.